The first computing devices and machines. Calculating machine

 The present

-Technical and economy
+Technical and economic

 Management, provision of information